shanep-cs2/lesson08/README.md

 ## Task 2 - Write Unit Tests

-You need to complete the StudentTest Class with a few tests to your code is correct.
+You need to complete the StudentTest Class with a few tests to ensure your code is correct.

 ## Task 3 - Explore the App class